 Eveline Street is one of Selkirk’s most historic streets.
 At the turn of the century the street was part rail line connecting Selkirk’s wharf and business district with Winnipeg.
 It was a vibrant street at the heart of our community.
-This reconstruction project aims to bring back the life to Eveline Street while building for our future.
+This reconstruction project aimed to bring back the life to Eveline Street while building for our future and is doing just that.

 Reconstruction Project Highlights